Barefoot in Winter

 Cold weather isn’t the enemy of barefoot living, it’s actually an opportunity.
 A chance to build resilience, level up your circulation, toughen your mental game, and prove to yourself that your feet can handle way more than you thought.

 You don’t need to be extreme about it.
 Just don’t let winter be the excuse to stuff your feet back into rigid boots and forget about them for four months.
 Stay barefoot at home.
 Get outside on the cold ground for a few minutes when you can.
-Keep doing your exercises.
+Keep doing your foot strengthening exercises.

 Your feet don’t stop needing your attention just because it’s cold.
 If anything, they need it more.
+Check your skin care routine for winter conditions and keep up those toe exercises daily.